Female genital mutilation (FGM) and male circumcision: should there be a separate ethical discourse?

 The “prime motive” of FGM is to control women’s sexualities – it is sexist and an expression of male power and domination.
 Male circumcision has nothing to do with controlling male sexuality.

-In cultures where forms of FGC are culturally normative—including parts of Africa, Southeast Asia, and parts of the Middle East—many women regard the cutting as part of their cultural heritage and vigorously defend against the efforts of Western agencies who seek to wipe it out.
+Indeed, in cultures where forms of FGC (and MGC) are culturally normative, many women regard the cutting as part of their cultural heritage and vigorously defend against the efforts of Western agencies, and sometimes the men in their own societies (see also here), who seek to wipe it out.
 Such a realization has led to the emergence of a counter-discourse among some Western feminists, who regard anti-FGC campaigns as a form of cultural imperialism.
 On this sort of view, the fight against FGC is inextricably bound up with a broader colonial and neo-colonial project of “white people saving brown women from brown men” (as well as from themselves).
 Thus as Nancy Ehrenreich writes in the Harvard Civil Rights-Civil Liberties Law Review:

 … the mainstream anti-FGC position is premised upon an orientalizing construction of FGC societies as primitive, patriarchal, and barbaric, and of female circumcision as a harmful, unnecessary cultural practice based on patriarchal gender norms and ritualistic beliefs. … Lambasting African societies and practices (while failing to critique similar practices in the United States) … essentially implies that North American understandings of the body are “scientific” (i.e., rational, civilized, and based on universally acknowledged expertise), while African understandings are “cultural” (i.e., superstitious, un-civilized, and based on false, socially constructed beliefs).
 [Yet] neither of these depictions is accurate.
 North American medicine is not free of cultural influence, and FGC practices are not bound by culture—at least not in the uniform way imagined by opponents.